Preview your [DRM-free] EPUB

 Here are a few free options to help preview your EPUB file.

-Amazon has provided a tool to preview a Kindle file.
+Amazon has provided a tool to preview a Kindle EPUB file.